Frequently Asked Questions

 I ordered a groomer and made a deposit.
 I don’t want it any more.
 Can I get a refund?

-Our Policy is Yes – but only a partial refund will be returned.
-We charge a 20% restocking fee for any returns of unused stock, or cancelled orders.
+Our Ordering Policy is: Yes – but only a partial refund will be returned.
+We charge a 25% restocking fee for any returns of unused stock, or cancelled orders.

 By placing an order and sending YMW a down-payment – you agree to this Policy.